Pulled hamstring: Treatment

-Recommended treatment for this injury consists of the RICE protocol — rest, ice, compression and elevation.
+Recommended treatment for this injury consists of the RICE protocol: rest, ice, compression and elevation.
 The RICE method is primarily used to reduce bleeding and damage within the muscle tissue.
 Lower grade strains can easily become worse if the hamstring is not rested properly.
 Complete ruptures require surgical repair and rehabilitation.

 Initial treatment of the injury, regardless of the severity of the strain, is the same.
 Within the first five days, the hamstring is rested in an elevated position with an ice pack applied for twenty minutes every two hours.
 A compression bandage is applied to limit bleeding and swelling in the tissues.
 After five days of rest, active rehabilitation begins.

 Epidemiology

 An academic study found that the most common and prevalent musculoskeletal injury in the world is a hamstring strain.
 The study further explains that hamstring strains represented 15% of all injuries per club per season also had a 34% chance of recurrence.
 Another study showed that a previous hamstring injury is one of the most cited risks for future injury, with as many as one-third of active individuals experiencing a re-injury within 2 weeks of returning to activity.

 A meta-analysis article showed evidence that a history of hamstring injury and being of older age were associated with increased risk of hamstring strains.
 One study found that men and master athletes (athletes older than forty) were at an increased risk of hamstring strains compared with women and younger athletes.
 Women were approximately 3 times more likely to develop hamstring strain than males with the majority of these being non-sporting scenarios.
-Similarly the average age of non-sporting hamstring strains are from the ages of 40–60.
+Similarly the average age of non-sporting hamstring strains are from the ages of 40 to 60.
 Many of these non-sporting injuries are sustained during road traffic accidents, slipping, and falling.
 These results also show that hamstring strains account for 50% of muscle injuries received by sprinters and are the most common injury in hurdling.
 One explanation is that older active individuals may be at greater risk due to lower levels of eccentric knee flexor strength compared with their younger counterparts.
 However, it is unclear whether flexibility serves as a risk factor; this topic should be researched in the future to further understand the relationship between flexibility and risk of injury.
 Muscle weakness has also been an implication as a predisposing factor for both primary and recurring hamstring strain injuries.
 Over a 10-year study more than 51.3% of hamstring strains occurred during the preseason of athletics.
 In another study, that analyzed 25 NCAA sports over four years, it was clearly shown that hamstring strain rates are higher in the preseason.
 The factors that are being implicated in this trend are the relative deterioration and muscle weakness that occur during the off-season.